muratk5n/thirdwave/en/README.md

 ---

 From an earlier share on nuke tech; Russia gave nuke tech to China and India.
-There is a viewpoint that looks for RU-CH rivalry, but when RU could withhold one of the most destructive weapons ever invented by mankind, it chose to share.
+Some look for RU-CH rivalry, but when RU could withhold one of the most destructive weapons ever invented by mankind, it chose to share.
 They didn't even blink, just gave it away to those two countries.
 RU,CH,IN, likely feel more threathened from outside than inside, instinctively untrusting towards outer countries..
 That nuke share needs to figure into every analysis on the region.

 [[-]](2017/07/the-next-decade-friedman.md#nuketech)